Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 Arizona Performance Insights

-- The Wildcats rank 10th in college basketball with 113 points scored per 100 possessions, and 12th in college basketball defensively with 71.5 points conceded per 100 possessions.

-- Arizona has committed 2.0 fewer turnovers per game than its opponents, averaging 14.4 (313th in college basketball play) while forcing 16.4 (29th in college basketball).
+- Arizona has won the turnover battle by 2.0 turnovers per game, committing 14.4 (314th in college basketball play) while forcing 16.4 (29th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.